 Three ways to book StarCoast.

 A short, honest menu.
-Join a public beach sky hunt, make it private for your family, or add a telescope lounge to a proposal, wedding weekend, retreat, or special event.
+Join a relaxed 60-minute public beach sky hunt, make it private for your family, or add a relaxed celestial concierge telescope lounge to a proposal, wedding weekend, private beach night, retreat, or special event.

 Public Beach Sky Hunt